Let’s dig in!

 • Walk away if you’re really frustrated.
 Paper piecing requires more brain power than other types of piecing.
 It gets easier with practice.

-Remember to share photos of your progress and be entered for a GIVEAWAY!
+Remember to share photos of your progress!

 Let’s make something awesome together,